saurav717/Chiba-Nishizeki/README.md

  L = exp(K) for finding the number of monochromatic triangles in a graph colored with K colors.

+#### Programming Approach

+The code is applied in a DFS fashion over a tree, where each node of the tree contains all the monochromatic nodes of the graph.

  ### Problem 2.1: Proof that the implemented algorithm is NP-complete [insert link here]